MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 ## Day 4
 This week I am the PIC of the resignee, I am in charge to collect the assets, accessories, harddisk,  software doggle and so on.
 During my PIC week, there are total 8 resignee including one of my co-worker, Ang Yee Ken who is the senior intern which teach us a lot of things.
-When the resignee arrived, I will check the resignees' belonging with the MIS lists to ensure that they return the correct items, then I will guide them to acknowledge out the
+When the resignee arrived, I will check the resignees' belonging with the MIS lists to ensure that they return the correct items, then I will guide them to acknowledge out the items.
+Then I will need to kept the returns to the resignee locker.